zoharsnir/icinga2/README.md

-[Icinga](https://icinga.com/products/) is a monitoring system which checks the availability of your network resources, notifies users of outages, and generates performance data for reporting.

-Scalable and extensible, Icinga can monitor large, complex environments across multiple locations.

 Icinga 2 is the monitoring server and requires [Icinga Web 2](https://icinga.com/products/) on top in your Icinga Stack.
 The [configuration](https://icinga.com/products/configuration/) can be easily managed with either the [Icinga Director](https://icinga.com/docs/director/latest/),